tonypony220/starknet-devnet/page/docs/guide/run.md

   --timeout TIMEOUT, -t TIMEOUT
                         Specify the server timeout in seconds; defaults to 60 --account-class ACCOUNT_CLASS
-                        Specify the account implementation to be used for predeploying; should be a path to the compiled JSON artifact; defaults to OpenZeppelin v0.5.1
+                        Specify the account implementation to be used for predeploying; should be a path to the compiled JSON artifact; defaults to OpenZeppelin v1
   --fork-network FORK_NETWORK
                         Specify the network to fork: can be a URL (e.g. https://alpha-mainnet.starknet.io) or network name (valid names: alpha-goerli, alpha-goerli2, alpha-mainnet)
   --fork-block FORK_BLOCK
-                        Specify the block number where the --fork-network is forked; defaults to latest --chain-id CHAIN_ID
+                        Specify the block number where the --fork-network is forked; defaults to latest --fork-retries FORK_RETRIES
+                        Specify the number of retries of failed HTTP requests sent to the network before giving up, defaults to 1
-                        Specify the chain id as string: {MAINNET, TESTNET, TESTNET2}
+  --chain-id CHAIN_ID   Specify the chain id as string: {MAINNET, TESTNET, TESTNET2}
   --disable-rpc-request-validation
                         Disable requests schema validation for RPC endpoints --disable-rpc-response-validation